AdamEisfeld/cherrybridge/README.md

 # Start cherry-picking PRs with a specific label
 cherrybridge pick

+# When prompted:
-# When prompted, enter the PR label (e.g., "feature:ABC-123")
+#   1. Enter the PR label (e.g., "feature:ABC-123")
+#   2. Enter the promotion branch name (where cherry-picks will be applied)
 # cherrybridge will:
 #   1. Fetch all merged PRs with that label from development
 #   2. Show you which PRs will be cherry-picked
 #   3. Ask for confirmation
-#   4. Cherry-pick them one by one onto a promotion branch
+#   4. Cherry-pick them one by one onto the promotion branch
 ```

 That's it!
 If there are no conflicts, you're done.
 If conflicts occur, see the [Conflict Resolution](#conflict-resolution) section.